 DNS is a Client / Server Protocol.
 To use Domain Name System, a DNS Server must be configured firstly.
 In this DNS Server, IP addresses and related Hostnames must be mapped.
 After this process whenever a user request a hostname, DNS Server replies with its IP Address.
 Then time user’s browser can use the IP address of this hostname to access the website.
 User is unaware of whole this process.
-He/She Only write the hostname and reached the website.
+He/She only writes the hostname and reached the website.

 With DNS configuration, the node sends a query that request the IP address of the sent hostname.
 DNS Server sends a response message that includes the IP address of this hostname.
-After that, node reaches the website.
+After that, the node reaches to the website.